gonner22/python-telestailib/README.md

 ## Mutable vs. Immutable objects

-Like the Ravencoin Core codebase CTransaction is immutable and CMutableTransaction is mutable; unlike the Ravencoin Core codebase this distinction also applies to COutPoint, CTxIn, CTxOut, and CBlock.
+Like the Evrmore Core codebase CTransaction is immutable and CMutableTransaction is mutable; unlike the Evrmore Core codebase this distinction also applies to COutPoint, CTxIn, CTxOut, and CBlock.

 ## Endianness Gotchas

-Rather confusingly Ravencoin Core shows transaction and block hashes as little-endian hex rather than the big-endian the rest of the world uses for SHA256. python-ravencoinlib provides the convenience functions x() and lx() in ravencoin.core to convert from big-endian and little-endian hex to raw bytes to accomodate this.
+Rather confusingly Evrmore Core shows transaction and block hashes as little-endian hex rather than the big-endian the rest of the world uses for SHA256. python-evrmorelib provides the convenience functions x() and lx() in evrmore.core to convert from big-endian and little-endian hex to raw bytes to accomodate this.
 In addition see b2x() and b2lx() for conversion from bytes to big/little-endian hex.